Blosc/python-blosc2/ANNOUNCE.rst

 for details.

-## Tweeter feed
+## Mastodon feed

-Please follow @Blosc2 to get informed about the latest developments.
+Please follow https://fosstodon.org/@Blosc2 to get informed about the latest developments.

-Enjoy Data!
 - The Blosc Development Team
+  We make compression better